-Le Cordon Bleu Ateneo de Manila Institute will offer a four year Bachelor of Science qualification, based on Le Cordon Bleu’s curriculum.
-Students will graduate with two diploma’s.
-One from Le Cordon Bleu and one from Ateneo.
+Le Cordon Bleu Ateneo de Manila Institute will offer a four year Bachelor of Science qualification, based on the International Culinary School’s curriculum.
+Students will graduate with two diploma’s; one from each institute.
 Institute Director, Liza Morales said that the new courses will

 “definitely help (students) get opportunities, in terms of international internships and jobs .. our job is to make sure that they are prepared for the industry”.

 Certainly Le Cordon Bleu has a lot of notable alumni’s in its ranks: Mary Berry, Julia Child, Gastón Acurio, Rachel Khoo, Pru Leith and Gianfranco Chiarini, to name a few.